saurabh1088/notes/iOS/Persistence/CoreData.md

 Core Data provided one encapsulated type i.e. NSPersistentContainer which represents this entire stack.

-## Working with Core Data
-### 1. Creating a Data Model File (`.xcdatamodeld`)

-Select Core Data checkbox while creating a new project in Xcode, or if project is already created then one needs to add a new file of type Data Model from Core Data section.
-In both the cases one sees a file with extension `.xcdatamodeld` added to project.

-### 2. Setting up Core Data stack
-Core Data stack refers to set of objects which work together in Core Data framework to manage and persist the app’s objects.
-Following all form the core data stack

-- Persistent container (NSPersistentContainer)
-- Model (NSManagedObjectModel)
-- Context (NSManagedObjectContext)
-- Store coordinator (NSPersistentStoreCoordinator)

 ## NSPersistentContainer

 - `NSPersistentContainer` class represents or encapsulates the Core Data stack in an app.
 - It manages and simplifies the creation and management of Core Data stack.
 - Persistent container is defined as a lazy variable (so as to defer instantiation until first use)